Vítězslav Lavička: Sydney FC

-In the pre-season to A-League season 2009/2010, Lavička guided Sydney FC through a program of 12 matches against local teams and A-League opponents undefeated, scoring 25 goals and conceding 1 goal in over 1080 minutes of football.
+In the pre-season to 2009–10 A-League season, Lavička guided the team through a program of 12 matches against local teams and A-League opponents undefeated, scoring 25 goals and conceding 1 goal.

-In Lavička's first league match of the 2009/2010 season Sydney FC ran out 3–2 winners, against expansion team North Queensland Fury, played in Townsville.
+In Lavička's first league match, Sydney FC ran out 3–2 winners against expansion team North Queensland Fury, played in Townsville.
 The match also featured the A-League debut of Robbie Fowler for the Fury.
 He has been praised for bringing an impressive new style of football to the club.

 Sydney then went on to win the A-League Minor Premiership after finishing narrowly ahead of Melbourne Victory and Gold Coast United, also securing them an Asian Champions League spot.

-Lavička was voted A-League coach of the year for the 2009–2010 season by players in the league as part of the Professional Footballers Australia awards.
+Lavička was voted A-League Coach of the Year for the 2009–2010 season by players in the league as part of the Professional Footballers Australia awards.
 His brilliant first season was rounded off as Sydney FC defeated Melbourne Victory in the A-League Grand Final after a penalty shootout victory at Etihad Stadium.

 Lavička's second season started poorly, with the team not winning a game until round 11 against Perth Glory.
-Lavička who is afraid of heights, said that if his team wins he will climb the Sydney Harbour Bridge, which he did.
+Lavička, who is afraid of heights, said that if his team won, he would climb the Sydney Harbour Bridge, which he did.

 It was announced on 3 February 2012 that Lavička would not have his contract renewed by Sydney FC, a mutual agreement between the board and Lavička himself, believed to have come about after he expressed that he was missing his family back in the Czech Republic.
 Lavicka stayed as manager until the end of the 2011–12 A-League season before departing.

 Sparta Prague

-After joining Sparta Prague in 2012, Lavička took them to the knockout stages of the 2012-13 Europa League.
+After joining Sparta Prague in 2012, Lavička took them to the knockout stages of the 2012–13 Europa League.
 Sparta defeated Feyenoord 4–2 on aggregate to reach the group stage, where they finished second behind Lyon.
 Sparta were knocked out in the round of 32 by Chelsea, losing 1–2 in aggregate which included a 1–1 draw at home.

 In the 2013-14 Czech league, Sparta Prague finished first, obtaining 79 points from 30 games and losing only once.
 Lavička followed up this success by winning the Czech cup in the same season, defeating Rivals (and league runner up) Viktoria Plzen on penalties.
 Sparta went on to win the 2014 Czech Supercup 3–0, once again against rivals Plzen.

 Czech Republic U21

-Lavička signed on as the Under 21 Czech Republic manager in 2015, prior to the start of qualification for the 2017 European Under 21 championship.
+Lavička signed on as the Under 21 Czech Republic manager in 2015, prior to the start of qualification for the 2017 UEFA Euro Under-21.
 Lavička guided the team to the top of their qualification group with 7 wins, 2 draws and 1 loss from 10 games, resulting in direct qualification to the final tournament.

 Kuwait

 On 21 February 2022, Lavička became the manager of Kuwait national team.

-After failing to qualify for the 2023 AFC Asian Cup with defeats to Indonesia and Jordan, Lavička immediately resigns as Kuwait manager.
+After failing to qualify for the 2023 AFC Asian Cup with defeats to Indonesia and Jordan, Lavička resigned from his post.